 The Power of Innovation

-Being the second largest continent with over 1.2 billion people and expected to reach 2.5 billion by 2050, Africa has embarked on a new growth path, where innovation and technology can lead to prosperity, health ,and sustainability.
+Being the second largest region with over 1.5 billion people today, it is expected to be home to around 3.4 billion people by 2050 – likely more than the populations of China and India combined.
+The Middle East and Africa have embarked on a new growth path, full of opportunities, where innovation and technology can lead to prosperity, health ,and sustainability.

-The continent's enormous, untapped potential is full of challenges, affecting hundreds of millions. these critical needs recognised by local governments and global entities alike present a fertile soil for innovation, and tremendous opportunities for both investors and entrepreneurs.
+The continent's enormous, untapped potential also presents many historical and new challenges, affecting hundreds of millions.
+Poverty, lack of transparency, poor agricultural practices and food challenges, unbanked populations, poor access to medical care and vital goods, failing infrastructure are some of the critical needs recognised by local governments and global entities alike - they present a fertile soil for innovation, and tremendous opportunities for both investors and entrepreneurs.

 Local entrepreneurs struggle to scale their solutions and expand internationally, mainly due to a lack of fundamental support, smart capital, and an enabling and substantiated ecosystem.